Temurgugu/tgugushvili/content/en/event/cmf2022/index.md

 >- other presentations is coming

-If you would like to join the session submit [abstract](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022/call-for-abstracts.html-2).
-Abstract submission deadline is 17 January, 2022, but because of covid19 it may change; so, email the staff or check update info on conference [page](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022)
+If you would like to join the session, please submit presentation abstract.
+The [abstract](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022/call-for-abstracts.html-2) submission deadline is 17 January, 2022, but due to covid19 pandemic, it may change.
+For more details, contact the forum representatives (info on the conference [page](https://www.caucasus-mt.net/Caucasus-Mountain-Forum-2022))